Apartment 7A: Cast

 In addition, Amy Leeson and Scott Hume appear as married couple Rosemary and Guy Woodhouse, respectively.
 (Note: The characters also appear in the 1968 film, where they are portrayed by Mia Farrow and John Cassavetes.)

 Production

 Development

-In 2008, a remake of Rosemary's Baby (1968) was in development from producers Michael Bay, Andrew Form, and Brad Fuller.
+In 2008, a remake of Rosemary's Baby (1968)—the film adaptation of Ira Levin's 1967 novel—was in development from producers Michael Bay, Andrew Form, and Brad Fuller.
 It fell through later that year.

 In March 2021, it was reported Natalie Erika James would direct the psychological thriller film Apartment 7A.
 James co-wrote the screenplay with Christian White, based on a previous draft of the script written by Skylar James.
 John Krasinski, Allyson Seeger, Bay, Form and Fuller produced the film, which was a joint-venture production between Paramount Players, Sunday Night Productions, and Platinum Dunes.
 Following the success of the A Quiet Place franchise, the project was among several scripts that the studio was developing with a similar tone.
 Apartment 7A was chosen from those projects to quickly enter pre-production.